MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Visio.VisioIosAppResumeTime

 This event is triggered every time the Visio iOS app resumes focus.
-It is essential to measure app resume performance and troubleshoot performance issues of Visio iOS app.
+It's essential to measure app resume performance and troubleshoot performance issues of Visio iOS app.

 The following fields are collected: